mecc-monash/rbc/solidworks_tutorial.md

 We will show you how to create a mount (see above) for the colour sensors that you can use on your robot.
 We will 3D print one design per team.

 ## Installation/Setup

+You can install SolidWorks Student Edition from https://www.monash.edu/esolutions/software/catalogue if you have Windows, otherwise you can use MoVE (move.monash.edu) to use SolidWorks.

 ## Creating the mount